alphagov/datagovuk-tech-docs/source/documentation/publish_and_manage_data/inspire.md

 * metadata records
 * storing data in a GIS (Geographic Information System)

-### Metadata records

-Metadata records are created at the [UK Location Metadata Editor website](https://locationmde.data.gov.uk/).
-You fill in the web form to create each record and the website publishes them at a 'WAF service' which data.gov.uk harvests.
-Geographical software is also required to provide the data to users in a way that fulfils the INSPIRE 'View' and 'Download' requirements.
-For more information, consult the [User Guide to the UK Location Metadata Editor](https://data.gov.uk/sites/default/files/library/Metadata%20Editor%20User%20Guide.pdf)

 ### Geographic Information System (GIS)

 You can choose to store data in a GIS (Geographic Information System).
 This is common for departments and local authorities that have an established geo-spatial data capability.
 The most commonly used GIS for data.gov.uk is the open source [GeoNetwork](http://geonetwork-opensource.org/), and commercial ones such as ArcGIS are also in use.
 The GIS provides a 'WMS service' for users to preview the data and 'WFS service' or 'Atom feed' for users to download the data.
 The GIS also publishes the metadata records for the datasets at a 'CSW service', which data.gov.uk is then configured to harvest from.